 - Google Chrome OS operating system

 Under the hood this Chromebook sports AMD's Ryzen 3000 C-series processors.
 Why does that matter compared to tried-and-tested Intel?
-This AMD is a 7 nanometre chipset, which means the transistors measure 7nm, not 10nm like Intel's equivalent.
-That means smaller distances for signals to travel which, in turn, results in lower power consumption, lower heat, and longer-lasting battery life.
+Well, this AMD isn't the latest chipset - it's based on 14 nanometre technology - which ought to deliver well on lower power consumption and longer-lasting battery life.
 It's why AMD is proving a popular choice in laptops at the moment - not that there's anything wrong with Intel by any means.

 That core processor is paired with AMD Radeon graphics, to help give apps with graphical demands the chance of running smoother.
 Being a Chromebook we're not talking about ultra high-end applications by and large, as this isn't a Windows machine, it's based on Google's Chrome OS - the once always-online system that's now just as good offline and delivers Android apps and Google's suite of applications for all things office like.